-Grading Categories Grading Breakdown Discussions & Engagement Discussion boards will require an initial VIDEO response followed by engagement through typed responses.
-Students will engage with one another and the instructor in discussions about content, materials, and the development of ideas as a checkpoint for understanding.
-3 Discussions • Video introductions + greetings (20 points) • 2 Discussions @ 40 points each 100 points Reflective Learning Analysis: (RLA) In these assignments, the student will produce a reflective essay as a checkpoint for understanding.
+Grading Categories Grading Breakdown Attendance + Engagement Attendance for face to face course meetings will be taken during the first 5 minutes of class.
+Appropriate classroom engagement in an undergraduate course involves active listening, thoughtful participation, and interaction with both the instructor and peers.
+Students should contribute to discussions by asking questions, offering insights, and staying focused on the topic at hand.
+The use of electronic devices should be minimized, unless explicitly required for academic purposes, as they can distract both the user and those around them.
+Being fully present and engaged in the material is key to maximizing learning and showing respect for the course and instructor.
+Attendance 25 points Engagement 25 points 50 points Reflective Learning Analysis : (RLA) In these assignments, the student will produce a reflective essay as a checkpoint for understanding.
 Each RLS should be 400 words (+10%/-10%).
 In the essay, the student may address the questions: What have you learned so far?
 How does the content of the lessons connect to the world around you?
 What evidence have you found most interesting and why?
 What questions do you still have?
-4 assignments @ 50 points each 200 points HIstory Labs: The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
+4 assignments @ 30 points each 120 points HIstory Labs: The work of historians includes two main skills: (1) critically reading primary and secondary source materials and (2) analytical writing about such materials and the past.
 We will apply these skills to class content throughout the semester.
-4 assignments @ 50 points each 200 points Research Writing: Based upon sources provided by the instructor, students will complete the research process about topics in American history.
-This includes understanding terminology and skills associated with the research process.
-Writing skills will be developed to enhance argumentation, evidential support, grammar and mechanics.
-4 assignments @ 50 points 200 points Quizzes: Quizzes will be based primarily on assigned reading.
+4 assignments @ 40 points each 160 points Research Writing : The work of historians includes reading and writing about the past.
+Students will work through the process of writing a research paper about a selected topic using SPC library materials and resources.
+This project will include checkpoints for progress and culminate with a final submission of a 2000 word research essay.
+Further details will be provided during class meetings.
+Research Proposal (20 points) Annotated Bibliography (40 points) In-class Research Discussion (40 points) Outline + Thesis (20 points) First Draft (40 points) Writing Center Receipt (20 points) Final Draft (100 points) Quizzes: Quizzes will be based primarily on assigned reading.
 However, some quizzes may include content from class discussions and additional materials from in-class meetings.
 Quizzes may include multiple-choice and/or short-answer responses.
-One cannot expect to do well on quizzes if one does not read the book or participate in class 5 quizzes @ 50 points each 250 points Final Exam: Cumulative final based upon concepts from the entire semester.
+One cannot expect to do well on quizzes if one does not read the book or participate in class.
+7 quizzes @ 50 points each 350 points Final Review + Exam: Cumulative final based upon concepts from the entire semester.
+Review must be submitted with the final exam to receive credit.
 Final exam consists of multiple choice, short answers, and essay questions.
-150 points Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 100 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
+This is an IN-PERSON final exam and must be taken on the assigned date/time according to SPC final exam schedules.
+140 points Review (40 points) Exam (100 points) Grading Summary: A= 1000-900 points B= 899-800 points C= 799-700 points D= 699-600 points F= 599-0 points Total Points Available- 1100 Please note, there is a "bonus" of 100 points available on top of the 1000 maximum for an "A." This is intentional and serves as a built-in method to recover credit for lower grades.
 Please do not ask for "extra credit" as it is built into the grading categories.

-Weekly Schedule- Since this is such a brief course, it is critical that you stay on schedule!
+Weekly Schedule-Since this is such a brief course, it is critical that you stay on schedule!
 You may always work ahead, however, due dates are the LAST day to submit assignments.
 Please be aware that I will not have time to grade late work because of the compacted nature of this class.